 I opened my mouth, and said out loud, for the first time, “I’m gay” to my empty car.

 I drove for a minute, halfway expecting lightning to come out of the sky and strike me.
-I chucked self-consciously, after I realized I looked a little ridiculous – peeking up at the sky.
+I chucked self-consciously, after I realized I looked a little ridiculous – peeking up at the sky through my windshield.